YANGAn/yangan.github.io/_posts/2022-10-24-Hull-White-Model.markdown

 ---
 The fixed income market offers bonds, and the interest rate derivatives are the pre-eminent market among the OTC transactions.
 This contributes from the nature of corporate financing.

-> Global fiexed income markets outstanding is \\$126.9 trillion in 2021, while global equity market capitalization is \\$124.4 trilion in 2021.
+> Global fixed income markets outstanding is \$126.9 trillion in 2021, while global equity market capitalization is \\$124.4 trilion in 2021.

-> The notional value of outstanding interest rate derivative is \\$440 trillion, while the total derivative is \\$610 trillion in 2021.
+> The notional value of outstanding interest rate derivative is \$440 trillion, while the total derivative is \\$610 trillion in 2021.

 The term structure is the specific part from derivatives on equity market.
-Hull White model is one of the earliest model that can model the term structure.
+Hull White model is one of the earliest no-arbitrage model that can model the term structure.
 It is popular because it is non-aribtrage and relatively easy to calibrate.

-It models the short rate and becomes one factor model if the mean reversion is pre-determined.
+It models the short rate and the price of a derivative is a function of the entire yield curve.

+[Comment]: Single factor models assume that yields for all maturities along the zero curve are instantaneously perfectly correlated, a simplication of reality.
+How to tell this assumption? https://www.powerfinance.com/help/Hull_White_Model_Introduction.htm

 **Short Rate**